 - Engaging with families or carers to help them support their children’s learning.

-- Including additional focuses on early childhood education and care, health and well-being, raising aspirations, leadership and curriculum and qualifications.
+- Including additional focuses on early childhood play, learning and care, health and well-being, raising aspirations, leadership and curriculum and qualifications.

 - Up-skilling staff so they use pedagogical approaches known to be most effective for learners from low-income households.

 - Using research and evidence to make informed decisions, including using the Education Endowment Foundation’s Teaching and Learning Toolkit which provides analysis of current interventions and approaches in an accessible way for practitioners based on cost and impact.

 - Developing strategic partnerships with third sector or other agencies to work together to raise the attainment of socio-economically disadvantaged learners.

 Speech, language and communication

 The ‘Talk with Me’ speech, language and communication (SLC) delivery plan outlines Welsh Government’s commitment to ensuring that children across Wales are provided with evidence-based support for their SLC development by the right person, in the right place and at the right time.

 The evidence clearly shows that with the right knowledge and skills, parents, carers and practitioners can make the difference in supporting children’s SLC.
 The Talk with Me campaign page and practitioner page contain a wide range of resources to help with children’s SLC development.

 Through investing in the premises of schools we hope to create better facilities that can be used by learners and the wider community.
 This includes access to adult learning and sports and leisure activities.

 We have a statutory duty to tackle child poverty and mitigate its impacts, including the educational inequalities that children experience as a result of living in poverty.